millerk22/emc2-labs/EMC2-Labs-Fall/lab02_revised.rst

 List Comprehension
 ------------------

-One handy way to define lists (and NumPy arrays) is by using a list comprehension.
+Lists and loops are used together very frequently, especially in mathematical applications.
+Because of this, Python has a way to create or modify lists using a loop-type syntax.
+This is called list comprehension.
 To illustrate how this is done, consider the following.

 >>> a = [3*i for i in range(10)]
 >>> a